mesowx/MesoPy/README.md

 You can request different types of observations by simply making a function call and passing in a few parameters:

 ```
-# Here we pass in stid, start, end, and units as string parameters (see docs for params)
 precip = precipitation_obs(stid='kfnl', start='201504261800', end='201504271200', units='precip|in')
 ```